chrisapton/Abramson-Labor-Group/README.md

 ## Project Overview

 The goal of this project is to showcase end-to-end data handling, from restoring a commercial sample database to a local SQL Server instance, connecting Power BI Desktop, and creating a concise, interactive sales report with multiple visuals and filters.
+This work was presented to the managers at the Abramson Labor Group.

 ## Contents